How to A/B Test on Low-Traffic Sites

 Running experiments will also teach you to learn by trying, rather than accepting the status quo.
 It will inspire you to see if the principles-believed-to-work actually work for you.

-Finally, running experiments will prepare you for some “real” CRO when you have “enough” traffic as it helps develop the right mindset for testing — a prerequisite for effective CRO.
+Finally, optimizing will prepare you for some “real” CRO when you have “enough” traffic as it helps develop the right mindset for testing — a prerequisite for effective CRO.

 So start running whatever experiments you can over whatever marketing channels you use.
 Here are some of your options.